 This article gives you the “nuts and bolts” of putting together your student visa application from overseas.
 The application requirements are nearly identical for F-1 (academic) and M-1 (vocational) visa applicants, so we address both here.

 You will start the process by getting admitted to a school in the United States.
-Then you’ll fill out and assemble some more paperwork and take or send it all to a nearby U.S. consulate for a decision.
+Then you’ll fill out and assemble more paperwork and take or send it all to a nearby U.S. embassy or consulate for a decision.
 Once you have been approved, the consular officer will stamp a visa into your passport and you will be ready for travel to the United States.

 You cannot start the visa application process until you have been admitted to a school that has received U.S.-government approval (“SEVP” or Student and Exchange Visitor Program certification) to accept foreign students.
 Once you have been accepted, and indicated that you will attend (usually by paying a deposit), the school will prepare a Form I-20 Certificate of Eligibility using its Internet-based Student and Exchange Visitor Information System (SEVIS) and send a copy of the form to you.

 If you are applying to academic programs, start contacting schools at least a year before you plan to start your studies.
 Vocational programs may take less time to gain admission to.

 Foreign students are allowed to attend U.S. private schools at any level, as well as public colleges and universities.
 However, you are not allowed to attend public elementary or middle schools (kindergarten through 8th grade) at all, and can attend only one year of a U.S. public high school (9th through 12th grade); and you'll have to pay for that year.